My natural health journey and interest in health started in 2009.

 as well.
 In the beginning my raw food trials felt ridiculously easy and I felt many benefits from eating all raw, and from juice fasting.

-2011 was definitely a year of big achievements on my raw food journey, whereas 2012 was a little slower in terms of achievements but very fruitful in terms of self-reflection, theoretical learning, and also in terms of new realisations on juice fasting, caffeine and food intolerance.
+2011 was definitely a year of big achievements on My Natural Health Journey, whereas 2012 was a little slower in terms of achievements but very fruitful in terms of self-reflection, theoretical learning, and also in terms of new realisations on juice fasting, caffeine and food intolerance.

 I tended to, however, go back and forth between 1) very strict diets and 2) eating quite freely and not so healthily.
 This is a typical problem called yo-yo dieting.
 I was also worried that even during my longest raw food trial, which was three months long, I didn't eliminate some of my health problems.
 I also had a nagging feeling that something was missing.
 Although I did experience many benefits, I didn't feel the huge energy increase that other people reported on raw foods.
 And increase in energy was one of the main things I was since the beginning hoping to achieve with my health trials.